top of page

 1. INTRODUCTION

-Romanticism is the artistic period that runs almost all the 19th century (from the première of Beethoven's 3rd Symphony Eroica in 1805 to the publication of Debussy's symphonic poem La Mer in 1905).
+Romanticism is the artistic period that runs almost all the 19th century (from the première of Beethoven's Symphony No. 3 Eroica in 1805 to the publication of Debussy's symphonic poem La Mer in 1905).

 Characteristics

-Rhythm: it became more complex and irregular, with the presence of polyrhythms and syncopation.
+• Rhythm: irregular and complex, with polyrhythms and syncopation.

-Harmony: it became more complicated, chromatic harmony derived from the chromatic scale.
+• Harmony: richer and more chromatic, derived from the chromatic scale.

-Form: the expression of intense feelings led to freedom in form, from small intimate pieces to huge orchestral compositions.
+• Form: freedom in form, from small intimate pieces to huge orchestral works.

 Composers